 A great thing about this chicken recipe is that it can be customized for everyone from picky eaters to those following a keto diet.
 Our family loves that we can all eat a delicious meal with just a few modifications!

 Looking for the ultimate comfort food?
-If you aren't making this chicken as a sandwich recipe, you can serve it up over a pile of creamy mashed potatoes or cooked egg noodles
+If you aren't making this chicken as a sandwich recipe, you can serve it up over a pile of no drain mashed potatoes made in the instant pot or cooked egg noodles

 Watching carbs?
 Keep it low carb by serving with a spoonful of its own juices and a bed of cauliflower rice or mashed cauliflower.